Pillar Page Examples: Two Real Topic Clusters

 Need help building your pillar page strategy?

-I work hands-on with e-commerce and DTC brands to build topic cluster architectures that establish topical authority in both traditional search and AI-generated answers — combining entity-based content planning, schema implementation, and internal linking strategy into one cohesive growth framework.
+I work hands-on with e-commerce and DTC brands to build topic cluster architectures that establish topical authority in both traditional search and AI-generated answers — combining entity-based content planning, Search Console query analysis, and internal linking strategy into one cohesive growth framework.

 Stay Ahead of AI Search